rcply/rcply.github.io/msa.md

 mafft my.fasta > my.afa
 ```

 This will produce an alignment in aligned fasta format.
 This is basically the same as fasta, but with gaps indicated by `-` characters, so all sequences are the same length.
-It's very portable and a good choice for subsequent computational analysis, but it's very difficult to see what's going on, so we'll instead try clustal formot:
+It's very portable and a good choice for subsequent computational analysis, but it's very difficult to see what's going on, so we'll instead try clustal format:

 ```bash
 mafft --clustalout my.fasta > my.aln